hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/cmdline_global/cmd_workflow_tree.rst

 Introduction to the WorkflowTree
 --------------------------------

-The :py:class:`WorkflowTree <pydidas.workflow.ProcessingTree>`
+The :py:class:`WorkflowTree <pydidas.workflow.ProcessingTree>` consists of
-consists of multipke :py:class:`WorkflowNodes <pydidas.workflow.WorkflowNode>`
+multiple :py:class:`WorkflowNodes <pydidas.workflow.WorkflowNode>` which store
-which store information about their position in the tree and their parents and children as well as their associated processing plugin but the nodes are agnostic to any meta-information.
+information about their position in the tree and their parents and children as well as their associated processing plugin but the nodes are agnostic to any meta-information.

-The :py:class:`WorkflowTree <pydidas.workflow.ProcessingTree>`
+The :py:class:`WorkflowTree <pydidas.workflow.ProcessingTree>` is a pydidas
-is a pydidas singleton object with only a single instance at runtime.
+singleton object with only a single instance at runtime.
 It manages the interactions between the user and the individual nodes.

 Its instance can be obtained by calling the following code: